nilearn/nilearn/doc/building_blocks/searchlight.rst

 Running Searchlight
 ===================

-Running Searchlight is straightforward now that everything is set.
+Running :class:`SearchLight` is straightforward now that everything is set.
 The only parameter left is the radius of the ball that will run through the data.
 Kriegskorte et al. use a 4mm radius because it yielded the best detection performance in their simulation.